 Both Prologis and the Affiliates of Prologis will continue to own, manage and invest in various properties that were not contributed to or acquired by us as part of the Formation Transactions.
-Prologis has granted us and has obligated itself to cause its Affiliates to grant us, a preemptive right to acquire some of their investments in properties in Mexico, as described in section "2.
+Prologis has granted us, and has obligated itself to cause its Affiliates to grant us, a preemptive right to acquire some of their investments in properties in Mexico, as described in section "2.
 The Trust - (b) Business Description - (xi) Policies regarding certain activities-Investment policies-Preemptive right"; and, in certain cases, property that such entities wish to sell or acquire from third parties would be subject to such preemptive right or offer to purchase, respectively.
 However, we cannot guarantee that all sales or acquisitions by such entities will be subject to such preemptive right and, therefore, we cannot guarantee that such entities will not compete with our Trust to take advantage of investment and acquisition opportunities as they arise, to attract tenants or otherwise.
+See section "1.
+General Information- (c) Risk Factors - Related to our structure and management-We are exposed to possible conflicts of interest between our trust, Prologis, our Manager and the Technical Committee".